Family Therapy

 DESCRIPTION

-- IT is seen as "monadic" by nature, and family therapy (FT) is seen as "dyadic", "triadic", etc.
+• Psychotherapy has largely been thought of as individual psychotherapy (IT) that is "monadic" by nature, whereas family therapy (FT) is seen as "dyadic", "triadic", etc.

 There's more to see -- the rest of this topic is available only to subscribers.